OSC/bc_osc_rclone/README.md

 An interactive app designed for OSC OnDemand that launches an RClone Server within a Quick batch job.

+## State

+This application is in an alpha state.
+It is currently a proof of concept and does not run in production at OSC.
+It is meant to be an example and something build on.

 ## Install

 Use git to clone this app and checkout the desired branch/version you want to